Boardwalk Empire season 1: Critical reception

 The first season of Boardwalk Empire received overwhelmingly positive reviews from critics.
-On the review aggregator website Metacritic, the first season scored 88 out of 100 based on 30 reviews.
+On the review aggregator website Metacritic, the first season scored 88 out of 100 based on 31 reviews.
 The American Film Institute named Boardwalk Empire one of the ten "best television programs of the year".
-Another aggregator website, Rotten Tomatoes, reported 96% of critics gave the first season a "Certified Fresh" rating, based on 26 reviews with an average score of 8.6/10, with the site consensus stating "Thought-provoking, violent, and filled with lush period detail, Boardwalk Empire is a gangster drama of uncommon depth and scope."
+Another aggregator website, Rotten Tomatoes, gave the first season a 94% rating, based on 67 critics’ reviews with an average score of 8.4/10, with the site consensus stating "Thought-provoking, violent, and filled with lush period detail, Boardwalk Empire is a gangster drama of uncommon depth and scope."